Many smokers prefer to use leaf tobacco and roll their own cigarettes using rolling papers, rather than buy manufactured cigarettes.

 Since they are so small and light there is really no restriction on the quantity you can take through airport security either – although even the most prolific chain smoker is hardly likely to need a carry-on bag full.

-These are a few of their responses to passengers questions regarding carrying rolling papers:
+These are a few of their responses from the TSA on Twitter to passengers’ questions regarding carrying rolling papers:

 Can you take rolling papers in your carry on?